 - Fixed route, deviated fixed route, demand responsive, seasonal community transit and shuttle services including administration, operations and maintenance of services - Services to be operated by OCTA.
-Local agencies may propose an alternate service provider which will be considered at the discretion of OCTA - Parking leases needed in response to expanded transit services required to alleviate seasonal and or special event congestion - Seasonal and special event is eligible when: - Seasonal service: or - The event is infrequent; and - Attendance will exceed parking capacity; or - The event will create significant congestion - Special event shuttle services for events that will create significant congestion - Other flexible and innovative transit services contingent on the service plan and anticipated service performance - Marketing efforts including expenditures related to service schedules, marketing materials such as flyers and brochures, and community outreach efforts.
-Project V
+Local agencies may propose an alternate service provider which will be considered at the discretion of OCTA - Parking leases needed in response to expanded transit services - Special event shuttle services for events that will create significant congestion - Other flexible and innovative transit services contingent on the service plan and anticipated service performance - Marketing efforts including expenditures related to service schedules, marketing materials such as flyers and brochures, and community outreach efforts.
+Project V contributions for marketing will be capped at \$25,000 for the startup cost and up to \$10,000 annually thereafter for the remaining grant period.